kotn3l/DantelionDataManager/readme.md

 The retrieved files from the bdts are also automatically decrypted.

 ### Patch "loading" (PKGData)
 Supports loading patches for PKGs.
-This simply means that for files that exists in the patch will be read from there (instead of the main pkg).
+This simply means that for files that exist in the patch will be read from there (instead of the main pkg).

 ## Initialization